ndesh26/SDSA/README.md

 1. Implement heapSort.
 2. various checks to avoid segfault.
-3. use long int long long int instead of int.
+3. use long int or long long int instead of int.

 ### License